Helping older people build a supportive social network

 By actively promoting supportive social networks, facilitating new friendships, and identifying opportunities for socialisation, we can help to combat loneliness among older adults.
 Encouraging participation in community activities, embracing technology, and connecting with younger generations are all essential steps, but often easier said than done.

 Nationwide charities and specialist local organisations provide valuable resources and support services to help older adults build fulfilling and compassionate social networks.
 Together, we can make a difference and promote a real sense of belonging for seniors.
-If you’d like to know more about Verilife and our unique approach to care, do please get in touch.
+If you’d like to know more about Verilife and our unique approach to home care in Bromley and surrounding areas, please get in touch.

 If you are interested in ways to prevent or reduce the risk of developing dementia later in life, you can get in touch with our care workers for more tailored advice.
 Our care team is also proficient in optimising your home to cater to a dementia diagnosis, ensuring your safety.
 To get in touch with our Verilife team, email us on hello@verilife.co.uk or call 02031419290.